- Download our Moving to Portugal Guide (PDF)

 With such a wide range of housing options available, new arrivals are sure to find their ideal accommodation in Portugal.
-Expats will be able to choose from a range of downtown apartment blocks, condominiums and even rustic farmhouses.
+Expats will be able to choose from apartment blocks, condominiums and even rustic farmhouses.
 The price of accommodation in Portugal relative to the typical salary earned is generally considered to be reasonable except for the main cities and surroundings of Lisbon and Porto.

 Expats, especially those that don't speak good Portuguese, should consider hiring a reputable real estate agent to assist them in finding a suitable home for the duration of their stay in the country.

 Types of accommodation in Portugal

 The standard of accommodation in Portugal can vary hugely from area to area and from building to building.
 Newer apartment blocks are modern, well finished, and structurally sound; while older buildings, although beautifully rustic at times, can often have problems with plumbing and electricity supply, among other things.
-Property in Portugal is generally quite spacious, particularly by British and northern European standards.
+Property in Portugal is generally quite spacious, particularly by British standards.

 Shipping existing furniture to Portugal is an option, but the costs can run quite high.
 It will probably end up being more economical for expats to simply buy furniture once they are settled.
 There are plenty of reputable furniture stores to be found in the large urban centres in Portugal.

 Home security is not a pressing issue in Portugal, although in tourist areas minor break-ins can sometimes occur.
 Modern apartment blocks in Portugal are usually fitted with electronic access panels, deadlocks and shutters.
-For the most part, expats report that they feel safe in their homes and confident in the security of their possessions.
+For the most part, expats report that they feel safe in their homes and confident in the safety of their possessions.